 What kind of costs and rates can I expect?

-Our engineers will work closely with you to determine feasibility and will provide design assistance and review.
-And once you and your occupants start using our power, we’ll provide 24/7 care and troubleshooting.
-We have been supplying electricity in San Francisco for almost 100 years to many of San Francisco's most critical facilities, including SFO, Muni, SF Unified School District, SF General Hospital and San Francisco’s police and fire stations.
+Our Customer Engagement Team and Engineers will work closely with you to determine feasibility and will provide design assistance and review.
+Once you and your occupants start using our power, we’ll provide 24/7 care and troubleshooting.
+We have been supplying electricity in San Francisco for 100 years to many of San Francisco's most critical facilities, including SFO, Muni, SF Unified School District, SF General Hospital and San Francisco’s police and fire stations.
 You’ll have the reliability benefits of using the same grid as the rest of the city, but without the greenhouse-gas emissions.

 What other green energy initiatives can my project take advantage of?

 We support our customers' efforts to conserve energy and generate power locally.
-SFPUC offers competitive energy efficiency incentives for new and existing buildings and we offer support for onsite renewable power generation through our GoSolarSF incentive program.
+SFPUC offers competitive energy efficiency incentives for new and existing buildings.

-Be sure to contact us as early as possible in your project planning so that we can evaluate the feasibility for your project and make sure we have the time to meet your requirements.
+Be sure to contact us as early as possible in your project planning so that we can evaluate the feasibility for your project and make sure we are able to meet your milestone timing requirements.

-Send your basic project information, including project type, address, schedule, phasing, and any known power requirements, to HHPower@sfwater.org or fill out our online Statement of Interest to get started.
+Send your basic project information, including project type, address, schedule, phasing, and any known power requirements, to HHPower@sfwater.org or fill out our statement of interest form to get started.
+You can also call us at 415-554-2419.

 As soon as you define the particulars about your project, we’ll request specific details, including: